Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/editing/transform/control/pivot_point/individual_origins.rst

           Rotation of grouped faces with the pivot point indicated by the image text.

-As can be seen in the images above, faces that touch each other will deform when rotated when the pivot point is set to Individual Origins.
+As can be seen in the images above, faces that touch each other will deform when rotated when the pivot point is set to *Individual Origins*.
-Faces that do not touch will rotate around their Individual Origins (their center).
+Faces that do not touch will rotate around their *Individual Origins* (their center).

 .. list-table::